-When you inspect your payslip, you discover that the boss has transferred an unusual amount of money.
+Have you had your payslip, and discovered that the boss transferred an unusual amount of money, that one time?

-Is it possible for the employer to demand the overpaid wages back?
+You’re probably wondering if it’s possible for the employer to demand those overpaid wages back?

 For six years, she was paid the same amount she had been paid as a part-time instructor in her previous full-time job.